zsisco/zsisco.github.io/index.md

 ---

 I conduct research at the intersection of __Programming Languages__ and __Computer Architecture__.
-My research integrates formal methods into open-source languages for chip design based around increasing developer agility with correctness guarantees.
+My research integrates formal methods into open-source languages for chip design to increase developer agility with correctness guarantees.

 I have published this work in top venues such as PLDI and ASPLOS while mentoring more than 20 students in research, 11 of which are co-authors on 4 published conference and workshop papers and 3 manuscripts that are currently under review.